-The Permittee shall file with the Commission the name, address, email, phone number, and emergency phone number of the field representative 14 days prior to commencing construction.
-The Permittee shall provide the field representative's contact information to affected landowners, residents, local government units and other interested persons 14 days prior to commencing construction.
+The Permittee shall file with the Commission the name, address, email, phone number, and emergency phone number of the field representative 14 days prior to the pre-construction meeting.
+The Permittee shall provide the field representative's contact information to affected landowners, residents, local government units and other interested persons 14 days prior to the pre-construction meeting.
 The Permittee may change the field representative at any time upon notice to the Commission, affected landowners, local government units and other interested persons.